safaemna/hello-world/README.md

 # hello-world
- i am here to learn github
+ i am here to learn github/r
- this is the first step
+ this is the first step /r
- second step will be gitkraken
+ second step will be gitkraken/r